dotnet/csharplang/proposals/readonly-struct-init.md

 ## Summary

-This feature will allow for assigning of `readonly` fields and get only auto-implemented properties in object initialezrs when the type being constructed is a `struct` or `ref struct`.
+This feature will allow for assigning of `readonly` fields and get only auto-implemented properties in object initializers when the type being constructed is a `struct` or `ref struct`.

 ## Motivation